Estimated reading time: 11 minutes

 Where do you start?
 Moreover, what is the cost of investing in mutual funds?
 Is there a cost to investing?
 (Of course, there is always a cost — even with sound investments!)

-It’s essential to wrap your head around the different types of mutual funds, the classes, and, of course, the fees associated with your mutual fund investments.
-Once we go through these terms and definitions, I guarantee you that you’ll feel like mutual funds are more accessible and easier to understand.
+It’s essential to wrap your head around the different types of mutual funds.
+There are the various classes, and, of course, the fees associated with your mutual fund investments.
+Once we go through these terms and definitions, I can just about guarantee that you’ll feel like mutual funds are more accessible and easier to understand.
 You’ll know exactly which mutual fund investments make sense for your particular situation and lifestyle!

 What is a Mutual Fund in the First Place?